brunomcr/poetry_api_book/README.md

 # poetry_book
-A project started with Poetry and developed with Django Rest Framework
+A project started with Poetry and developed with Django Rest Framework, Docker, CI / CD

 #### Tools
 * Poetry